Updated

 - enters a plea to the charges (whichever occurs later).4

-However, if a misdemeanor case or an infraction, and the defendant is in custody, then he/she must be brought to trial in Superior Court within 45 days of:
+However, if a misdemeanor case or an infraction, and you are in custody, then you must be brought to trial in Superior Court within 45 days of:

 - the arraignment, or